 I love the saying “Give your kids enough money to do something, but not so much that they do nothing.”

-Okay … well, we did it!
-We hit on all 10 steps for achieving young family wealth!
+Well, we did it!
+We hit on all 10 steps for achieving family wealth and happiness!

 I’m using these steps.
-It’s working for our family and life is great right now.
-And I’m thrilled about our family’s future.
+And they are working REALLY well for our family.
+Life is great right now.

 Please let me know in the comments below!